dev, computing, games

 December 14th, 2022 at 7:21 am | Comments & Trackbacks (0) | Permalink

-With some gamer friend circles I'm constantly in this double bind wrt how I talk about VR.
+Within some professional circles I'm constantly in this double bind in terms of how to talk about VR.

 If I don't invest in it I'm out of touch with real gaming scenarios, too 'casual' to acknowledge high-end configs, pandering to the lowest common hardware denominator, no optimism or imagination for what high-end PC gaming looks like in the future.